tarasowski/backend/dynamodb/000_database_introduction.md

 ### Surrogate Keys and Associateive Entities
 * When an associative entity uses a composite primary key composed of the primary keys of its parent tables, each possible matched pair of values can apper only one in the associative entity
-* When an associative entity uses a surrogate key, however, each possible matched pair o values can appear many times in the associative entity.
+* When an associative entity uses a surrogate key, however, each possible matched pair of values can appear many times in the associative entity.

 ![Surrogate](./images/surrogate-associative.png)